annadurai-ka/Semantically_guided_slam/README.md

 python scripts/run_experiment.py
 ```

-   *Ensure that PyTorch is installed with CUDA support.*
-   *Make sure you also have OpenCV with Python bindings and PyTorch with CUDA support (if using GPU).*
+   *Ensure that PyTorch is installed with CUDA support and make sure you also have OpenCV with Python bindings and PyTorch with CUDA support (if using GPU).*

 ## 📈 Usage